 Patty & Bun isn't one of those places that has exceptional sides with disappointing mains; the playfully named burgers such as Ari Gold and Smokey Robinson which combine pickled red onions with smoked mayonnaise and sizeable Aberdeen patties, transcend the layman's conception of what a burger is.

 Despite being a burger joint, the guys over at Patty & Bun have utilised sophisticated culinary techniques to elevate their burgers making them truly gourmet but in a tongue-and-cheek manner.
-The concept is simple - burgers and great sides which sounds simple and that is what we love about it.
+The concept is devoid of gimmicks which are superfluous to requirement and its sheer simplicity, offering fantastic burgers and equally outstanding sides, is what we love about it.

 We ordered the "Ari Gold", named after the outlandish and exuberant character played by Jeremy Piven in Emmy award winning tv-show Entourage, the vegan burger titled, "The Whoopi Goldberg" and a chicken burger called the "Hot Chick".

 As aforementioned, the sides at Patty & Bun are too good to pass up.
 I always find it impossible to order just fries whenever I'm there because these guys understand the importance of creating unreal burgers paired with insane sides.
 We opted for the confit chicken wings which were slathered in a perfectly balanced barbecue sauce reminiscent of a smoky, sticky molasses-like Kansas City BBQ sauce garnished with julienne of spring onion which added a freshness and bite, cutting through the richness of the sauce.